U.S. Naval Hospital Okinawa Brings Important Life Saving Training to the INDO-PACIFIC

 |0

-This work, U.S. Naval Hospital Okinawa Brings Important Life Saving Training to the INDO-PACIFIC [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval Hospital Okinawa Brings Important Life Saving Training to the INDO-PACIFIC, by Isaac Savitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Naval Hospital Okinawa Brings Important Life Saving Training to the INDO-PACIFIC